The English Roses: Publication and promotion

 The English language rights for the book were acquired by Penguin Group UK.
 Puffin Books, Penguin's children's imprint, published the books.
 The joint press release announcing the deal explained that each story book would involve Madonna working with a different illustrator.
 Madonna confirmed that all profits from sales of the book were to be donated to charity.

 She partnered with Amazon and recorded an exclusive audio message about the book for Amazon's customers.
 The message was available from September 3 and was the first opportunity for customers to hear the singer talking about The English Roses.

 The book was not available to the press and media in advance of publication.
 Puffin employed Coleman Getty Public Relations to handle the book's launch They faced difficulty promoting the book since details of the storyline were not allowed press releases.
 Nicky Stonehill of Coleman Getty—who had only an hour to discuss the PR strategy with Madonna—used the media hype surrounding the release and struck up an exclusive deal with The Times of London to publish excerpts from the book.

 The day before the book's publication Madonna threw a promotional tea party at London's Kensington Roof Gardens, inviting friends and celebrities.
 A pink, sparkling carpet flanked by fences adorned with roses and butterfly figurines welcomed the guests.
 At the party, Madonna—dressed in a white satin frock—read from the book to a crowd consisting of teenagers and young children and later gave them gift baskets.
 Coleman Getty's idea was to have the literary press read the book for the first time at the party and write about the reaction it generated among the children.
 Only one photographer was allowed to take pictures of the event, and only the film crew from the BBC's children's news program, Newsround, was allowed to film it.
-On September 15, 2003, Callaway released the picture book simultaneously in 100 countries translated into 42 languages.
+On September 15, 2003, Callaway released the picture book simultaneously in 100 countries translated into 42 languages, becoming the first book to be published in 100 countries simultaneously.
 On the same day, courier services delivered copies of the book to UK television talk shows like GMTV and RI:SE, so it could be discussed during the program.

 The singer appeared at multiple promotional events, reading aloud from the book to children.
 In the United States, Madonna appeared on The Oprah Winfrey Show and book signing events at the Barnes & Noble bookstore in New York City's Rockefeller Center.
 She also appeared at a news conference in Paris promoting the release.